Innate immune memory is associated with increased disease-free survival in bladder cancer patients treated with bacillus Calmette- Guérin

 Methods: Peripheral blood monocytes isolated from 33 patients with intermediate- or high-risk NMIBC before and after two or five induction BCG instillations were stimulated with the PRR ligand lipopolysaccharide (LPS).
 Inflammatory cytokine levels in the culture medium were measured.
 Extent of innate immune memory acquisition was determined by dividing the levels of cytokines released after BCG instillation by the levels released prior to BCG therapy.

-Conclusion: Results demonstrate a potential link between BCG-induced innate immune memory peripherally and local anti-tumor responses.
+Conclusions: Results demonstrate a potential link between BCGinduced innate immune memory peripherally and local anti-tumor responses.
 Further validation will increase our understanding of the mode of action of BCG and, therefore, will be used to enhance its effectiveness.

 You, the Author(s), assign your copyright in and to the Article to the Canadian Urological Association.
 This means that you may not, without the prior written permission of the CUA: